SurajChaudhary/LoanCalculator_JS/README.md

 # LoanCalculator_JS
-Loan Calculator implemented in javaScript
+Loan Calculator implemented in javaScript.
+Bootstrap cdn is being used for css framework.